logo

 Published in 1784

 A collection of Gaelic song airs, set wth treble and bass.
 Although this is a key early collection of Gaelic song airs, because the tunes have all been tiedied up and many arranged with conventional harmonies the book does need to be used with caution.
-The substantial preface is of interest in showing an early attempt to understand and explain Gaelic music.
+The substantial preface is of interest in showing an early attempt to understand and explain Gaelic music, and there are some useful insights and conclusions about early Gaelic performance practice that can be deduced.

-A modern performing edition for traditional musicians, published by Taigh na Teud, is available here from the Emporium.
+A modern performing edition for traditional musicians, published in 2000 by Taigh na Teud, is available here from the Emporium.

 Simon Chadwick